5. Visualization

 These image transformations are useful when the simulation images need to be adjusted for presentation purposes.
 The same transformations are also applied when exporting images or movies.

-The playback controls below the image allow to select the displayed image and control the slideshow settings:
+The playback controls below the image allow to select the displayed image, restrict the active range, and control the slideshow settings:

 • Loop: Toggle continuous looping of the animation.
-When enabled, playback wraps around from the last image back to the first.
+When enabled, playback wraps around from the last image of the active range back to the first.

 • Delay: Set the delay in milliseconds between frames during animation playback.

-• First: Jump to the first image in the sequence.
+• First: Jump to the first image of the active range.

 • Previous: Step back to the previous image.